 Hence bilinguals use lesser energy and focus in juggling between tasks, making them highly susceptible to change and focused towards even minute details.

-As compare to monolinguals, bilinguals perform better in the task at hand due to their efficient working memory – a brain function that store and process temporary stimulus in order to complete the given task at any given moment.
+Another cognitive benefit of bilingualism is multitasking.
+As compared to monolinguals, bilinguals perform better in the task at hand due to their efficient working memory – a brain function that store and process temporary stimulus in order to complete the given task at any given moment.